demithetechie/100daysofcode/README.md

 # Day 27 - Tkinter, `*args and **kwargs` and Creating GUIs

 Tkinter is a module used to create UIs in python.
+Some functions have default values for arguments, meaning that we only need to provide the required arguments.
+We can still change the values for the default arguments if needed.

+`*args` allows you to have an unlimited number of arguments for a function.
+It requires one asterick, and the name does not need to be args.
+This alows you to loop through each argument as a tuple and perform the function on each argument.

+`**kwargs` allows you to have an unlimited number of keyword arguments for a function.
+It requires 2 astericks, and yet again, the name does not need to be kwargs.

 # Day 28 - Tkinter, Dynamic Typing and the Pomodoro Calendar